 Why Wonder Horse?

-There were many names I considered (liked or even loved) but the one that kept coming back for multiple reasons, was Wonder Horse.
+There were many names I considered – liked, even loved.
+The one that kept coming back for so many reasons was Wonder Horse.
 I’m a ‘thinker’.
 I think in great, flowing spirals.
-I am a writer, and often enjoy stream-of-consciousness writing, a poet and song lyric schemer.
-I LOVE to write and to explore ideas and concepts, especially around the topic of Positively Healing.
+I am a writer, often enjoy stream-of-consciousness writing, a poet and song lyric schemer.
+I love to write and explore ideas and concepts, especially around the topic of Positively Healing.

-Third: When I chose my company name in 2011, I had seven part-time contracted income sources, several volunteer positions, including a board seat for a nonprofit corporation, a large family, my Spring Forest family (of choice), a busy, active social life, active lifestyle – and a maddeningly complex schedule.
-It took a wondrous amount of organization in order to coordinate my schedule and balance my life.
-Two men in my life sat with me one New Year’s Day and told me that I was the busiest person they know in the world.
+When I chose a company name in 2011, I had seven contracted income sources, several volunteer positions, including a board seat for a nonprofit corporation, a large family, my SFQ ‘family of choice’, a busy social life, active lifestyle – and a maddeningly complex schedule.
+It took a wondrous amount of organization to coordinate my schedule and balance my life.
+Two men in my life told me one New Year’s Day that I was the busiest person they know in the world.
 (Clearly they haven’t met a president or prime minister!)
-My point, I suppose, is that I would not choose a company name which limits the range of my consulting work, nor did I want to put the word ‘consultant’ in my company name.
+My point, I suppose, is that I would not choose a company name which limits the range of my healing and consulting work.

-Fourth: I drove a Mustang convertible…open to the air…speeding along with joy in my heart, among the herd of beings trying to go along and get along in harmony with one another, despite or perhaps because of our differences.
+I drove a Mustang convertible…open to the air…speeding along with joy in my heart, among the herd of beings trying to go along and get along in harmony with one another, despite – or perhaps because of – our differences.

-And Lastly: I have always loved horses.
-I rode as a girl, and do healing on horses on a regular basis.
-I was on the original SFQ Guild ReachOut Traveling Qi Team doing healing on AAT horses (that work with therapists to help people going through the ‘animal assisted therapy’ process).
+Perhaps most importantly, I have always loved horses.
+I rode as a girl, and convey healing energy to horses on a regular basis.
+I was on the original SFQ Guild ReachOut Traveling Qi Team providing healing support for AAT horses (they work with therapists helping people going through ‘animal assisted therapy’).